simonmichael/hledger/hledger/hledger.m4.md

 ### Aliases and account types

-If an account with a type declaration is renamed by an alias, normally the account type remains in effect.
+If an account with a type declaration (see [Declaring accounts > Account types](#account-types)) is renamed by an alias, normally the account type remains in effect.

 However, renaming in a way that reshapes the account tree (eg renaming parent accounts but not their children, or vice versa)